 It's a decision that's not getting any easier, either.
 Back in the day it would always have been a Garmin, Polar or a simple Casio stopwatch, but now there are now countless brands and hundreds of products to choose from.

 Why buy a running watch?

-A lot of these apps like Strava, Endmondo, Nike+, Runtastic and Runkeeper also offer rich community features that you might not get with your running watch.
+A lot of these apps like Strava, Nike+ and Runkeeper also offer rich community features that you might not get with your running watch.
 So it's really worth thinking about that before you rush out and spend $300.

 However, what these apps don't do so well is put your vital real-time tracking information where you can see it.
 Granted they may offer over-the-earphone updates on distance, splits and the like but that's not as useful as having this information available at a glance on your wrist.
 What's more, in our experience, running watches are more reliable, more accurate and put more features at your fingertips.

 How much should you spend?

 Let's talk money first.
 Running watches range from $50 to $600 and some times even more.
 It's loosely the case that the more you spend, the more features you get, but not all of those extra features might be necessary for your running needs.

-An entry level watch like the Garmin Forerunner 25 will set you back $199.99, but if you're happy to go for something older like the Garmin Forerunner 25 you could pay just $139.99 and comes with all the basics you need to track a run, including GPS, pace, distance and calories.
-At the other end of the spectrum you've got something like the Suunto Ambit3 Peak Sapphire HR that'll lighten your wallet by $600, has everything from a compass to vertical gain and offers tracking across a whole range of sports.
+An entry level watch like the Garmin Forerunner 35 will set you back $199.99, but if you're happy to go for something older like the Garmin Forerunner 25 you could pay just $139.99 and comes with all the basics you need to track a run, including GPS, pace, distance and calories.
+At the other end of the spectrum you've got something like the Suunto Spartan Sport Wrist HR that'll lighten your wallet by $499, has everything from a compass to vertical gain and offers tracking across a whole range of sports.

-As a rough ball park here's what you can expect to get for the dollar you spend:
+As a rough ball park here's what you can expect to get for the money you spend:

 In this bracket you'll also get a lot of fitness trackers that claim to have running smarts.
 Lots of these will count steps and turn them into a estimated distance covered, but largely they're not great tools for running.